Your Child at 3

 Reading to Children

 Children benefit from being read to very early in life; it prepares them to be good students, good readers, and good listeners.
 Washtenaw Success By 6 Great Start Collaborative has developed 10 tips to help your child to become an early reader.
 Also included is a list of recommended reading for various ages.
-Library locations and story hour information are available in our Parent Resource Directory.
 Continue to expand your child's world, visit the library, get a library card, and keep on reading!

 Books Preschoolers Like